-The CEC Net Zero Benchmark framework is being released for comments after careful consideration by the initiative's Technical and Steering Committees.
-Efforts have been taken to ensure the benchmark is suitable for the Canadian context, in particular, in relation to assessing potential impacts of the net zero transition on Indigenous Peoples.
+The CEC Net Zero Benchmark framework was released for comments after careful consideration by the initiative's Technical and Steering Committees.
+The consultation, alongside previous efforts by the initiative help ensure the benchmark is suitable for the Canadian context, in particular, in relation to assessing potential impacts of the net zero transition on Indigenous Peoples.

-This document provides the complete draft of the CEC Net Zero Company Benchmark disclosure indicators, inclusive of detailed guidance and methodologies.
+This document provides the adjusted draft of the CEC Net Zero Company Benchmark disclosure indicators, inclusive of detailed guidance and methodologies.